Myth - Putting a mare in foal will stop her getting laminitis

 Other diseases such as influenza, strangles and herpes may also be a threat depending on the disease risk to the yard where your horse is kept.
 It is worth noting that influenza can travel up to 5km in favourable conditions and therefore even if your horse is stabled alone it is likely to still be at risk from this disease.

 Myth - Horses must be wormed every 4-6 weeks

 The best way to control your horse’s worm burden is to monitor it using repeated faecal worm egg counts.
 Your horse can then be wormed appropriately if required, ensuring that your horse is only given a wormer if necessary.
 Should your horse need to be treated it is then essential to choose a suitable wormer and use it at the correct dose for bodyweight.
-It is also important to rotate the class of wormer used for each grazing season and not within the season.

 It must be remembered that not all worms can be detected by a faecal worm egg count and therefore specific wormers need to be used at certain times of year, please speak to your vet for further advice.